Einstein's Theory of Relativity

 12.8 |

-particles are brought together, they form a hot gas in their
+When particles are brought together, they form a hot gas in

-gravitational potential which cools down later by the emission of
+their gravitational potential which cools down later by the

-radiation.
-There is no difference of energy if the radiation is emitted
+emission of radiation.
+There is no difference of energy if the

-the operation and adding a fourth hydrogen atom to the set of three
+Repeating the operation and adding a fourth hydrogen atom to the

 |